SR2CNN: Zero-Shot Learning for Signal Recognition: Experiments and Results

 The most critical results are presented in Table \ref{table:2}.
 To better illustrate it, we will firstly make a few definitions in analogy to the binary classification problem.
 By superseding the binary condition \textit{positive} and \textit{negative} with \textit{known} and \textit{unknown} respectively, we can similarly elicit \textit{true known (TK)}, \textit{true unknown (TU)}, \textit{false known (FK)} and \textit{false unknown (FU)}.
 Subsequently, we get two important indicators as follows:

 Furthermore, we define precision likewise as follows:

-where $S_{correct}$ denotes the total number of known samples that are classified to their exact known classes correctly, while $U_{dominantly\_correct}$ denotes the total number of unknown samples that are classified to their exact newly-identified unknown classes correctly.
-Note that sometimes unexpectedly, our \deepmodel~may classify a small portion of signals into different unknown classes but their real labels are actually identical and correspond to certain unknown class (we name these unknown classes as isotopic classes) .
+where $S_{correct}$ denotes the total number of known samples that are classified to their exact known classes correctly. $U_{dominantly\_correct}$ denotes the total number of unknown samples that are classified to their exact newly-identified unknown classes correctly.
+For evaluation, the real label of a certain newly-recorded unknown class is determined as the label of the most signal samples in that class.
+Note that sometimes unexpectedly, our \deepmodel~may classify a small portion of signals into different unknown classes but their real labels are actually identical and correspond to one certain unknown class (we name these unknown classes as isotopic classes).
 In this rare case, we only count the identified unknown class with the highest accuracy in calculating $U_{dominantly\_correct}$.

 For \experiment, we test our \deepmodel~with several different combinations of aforementioned parameters $\lambda_1$ and $\lambda_2$, hopefully to snatch a certain satisfying result out of multiple trials.
 Fixing $\lambda_2$ to 1 simply leads to fair performance, though still, we adjust $\lambda_1$ in a range between 0.05 and 1.0.
-We use validation set to determine these two hyperparameters.
 Here, the pre-defined indicators above play an indispensable part to help us sift the results.
 Generally, a well-chosen result is supposed to meet the following requirements: \textbf{1.} the \textbf{weighted true rate (WTR)}: ~\textit{$0.4\times$TKR+$0.6\times$TUR} ~is as great as possible; \textbf{2.} \textit{KP$>0.95\times$UB}, where \textit{UB} is the \textit{upbound} defined as the \textit{known cluster accuracy}; \textbf{3.} \textit{$\#^j_{isotopic}<=$2} for all possible $j$, where $\#^j_{isotopic}$ denotes the number of isotopic classes corresponding to a certain unknown class $j$.
-In order to better make a transverse comparision, we compute two extra indicators, average total accuracy in \experiment~scenario and also average known accuracy in completely supervised learning, shown as italics in Table \ref{table:2}.